sandboxie-plus/sandboxie-docs/Content/CodeInjection.md

 * Finally the `ntdll!LdrInitializeThunk` in the target process gets overwritten using `SbieDll_InjectLow_WriteJump` with a jump instruction into the shell code's entry point.

-Now the process can be resumeed and the injected code will do its thing.
+Now the process can be resumed and the injected code will do its thing.

 An important note to make here is that this function does the same for native 64 bit and wow64 emulated 32 bit processes, in fact, on a 64-bit system the injected shell code is always 64 bit.
 Only much later in the initialization of the process running under wow64 it switches to 32-bit.